zopefoundation/zope.interface/docs/api/specifications.rst

 Caveats
 ~~~~~~~

-While this behaviour works will with :ref:`pickling (persistence)
+While this behaviour works well with :ref:`pickling (persistence)
 <global_persistence>`, it has some potential downsides to be aware of.

 .. rubric:: Weak References